thefinn93/munin-plugins/README.md

  `/etc/munin/plugin-conf.d/munin-node`) and add the appropriate information.
  See the README's in each subdirectory for more specific infomation.

-2.5 It takes time for `cjdcmd peers` to output all results, so the plugin may timeout periodically.
-It might make sense to increase timeout by adding/editing the `timeout` line in `munin-node.conf` from 20 seconds (the default value) to something like 60:

-  timeout 60

 3. Restart munin-node and your server should start reporting stats.